mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - How many points does the winning reindeer have?

 #### [Day 15: Science for Hungry People](src/day_15)
-- [ ] Part One - What is the total score of the highest-scoring cookie you can make?
+- [x] Part One - What is the total score of the highest-scoring cookie you can make?
+- [ ] Part Two - What is the total score of the highest-scoring cookie with a calorie total of 500?